sanmevv/prep.dsa/README.md

 ### Data Structures & Algorithms Prep

-These are the accumulated frequent questions/codes practiced via leetcode potd & related data structures preperation sources.
+These are the accumulated frequent questions/codes practiced via leetcode potd & from other related data structures preperation sources.

 #### Focus: